Skip to main content

 Too Few Alerts

-"Wait, I thought there were too few alerts?"
+"Wait, I thought there were too many alerts?"
 I hear you ask.
 Sometimes there are.
 Other times really obvious motion events are completely missed.
 I have a camera pointed at my front door with a somewhat narrow detection zone due to trees blowing in the breeze.
 It almost never alerts when we get a package delivered and it is put squarely in the middle of the detection zone.

 I've also gone through periods where the app just didn't send me any notifications.
 Then some app update would happen a month later and I start getting them again.

 The combination of too many and too few alerts means you never see what you want to see.
-It is a fools errand to get these cameras tuned just right to not miss everything and also not overwhelm you.
+It is a fool's errand to get these cameras tuned just right to not miss everything and also not overwhelm you.

 Poor Detection

-If there is a car in frame, every notification will be "Vehicle detected".
+If there is a car in frame, every notification will be "Vehicle detected."
 Is your camera pointed at your driveway and the sun shines through the trees at a slightly different angle as it crosses the sky?
 "Vehicle detected"

 Your dog runs right in front of the camera in perfect lighting, "Motion Detected".
 I hope you didn't get tired of the tons of unnecessary notifications and turn off general detections and only enable alert for Pets, because then you won't get any notification at all.
 The "Smart Detections" Wyze offers sound nice, but are unreliable.